-Name of Observed E mployee
+Name of Observed E mployee :

 Job Title:

 Observation Date/Da y of Wee ek: /

 Time Relieved of Du ty:

 Location Relieved of Duty:

-APPEARANCE: BEHAVIOR:
+APPEARANCE: ВЕН BEHAVIOR:

 Glassy Eyes Yes No Slurred speech Yes No

 Blank Stare No - No

-Bloodshot eyes Yes No Staggering No
+Bloodshot eyes Yes No Staggering Yes No

 Flushed face Yes No Poor coordination No

 Alcohol smell No No

 Marijuana smell No No

 Altered appearance Yes No Disoriented Yes No

 Drowsiness No

 MOOD: Sleeping No

 Hearing things No

 Mood changes Yes No No

 Isolating No No

 Nervousness No

 Belligerent No

 Aggressive No

 Unusually quiet No

 Unusually talkative No

 Did employee provid e reason (s) for his/he er physical conditions?
 I f so, prov ide reason(s):

-Was employee directed to take a breath and urinalysis test?
-Yes No Did employee refuse to undergo the breath and urinalysis test?
-Yes No Was employee informed of the consequences for refusing the test?
+Was employee direct Did employee refuse to under go the breat h and urinalysis test?
+Yes No No

+Was employee inform ned of th e consequer nces for refusing the test?
 Yes No

 Name of supervisor:

-Signature of supervis or: Date:
+Date:

-Name of additional s uperviso r:

 Signature of addition al super visor: Date:

-Note: Observation by y a secon d superviso r is recommend but not required.
+Note: Observation by y a secon d superviso or is recommend but not required.